Emil1577/Weather-Weather/README.md

 The link of the webpage is: https://emil1577.github.io/Emil-Work-Day-Scheduler

     Step 1 :Welcome homepage.
-    Step 2 :Go to the alloted text area on which time you wanted to save a schedule.
-Click on the "save" button to save.
-Each schedule has it's own button.
-Make sure you are hitting the corresponding button.
+    Step 2 :Go to the search textbox and enter a city you want to check the weather of.
+Click on the "Search" button to execute.
+The city will be shown on the top page.
+There will be 5 cards that will be shown with the correspoding dates and weather for the city searched.
-    Step 3 :To delete and edit the save schedule.
-Go to the text area then edit or clear the text then hit the corresponding "save" button.
-Even when you clear the text area, without hitting the "save" button, it will still not save.
+    Step 3 :As soon as you hit the "Search" button, a new button will appear below the "search" button labeled the city you search.
+When you click this button, it will again generate the weather of the city you searched previously.
-    Step 4 :Each schedule will change it's color depending on the time.
-If the hour past the background color will be gray, if present it will be red and for future it is green.
+    Step 4 :You can search as many city as you can and the button will keep populating.
+However, I recommend keeping it to five cities for viewing purposes.
-    Step 5 : You can go back to your schedule anytime.
-It will only change when you make some changes.
+    Step 5 :To delete the buttons that was generated, just refresh the site and it will revert back to it's initial state.

 ## My Contact Information: